-We are committed to protecting the privacy of the young people that volunteer, fundraise, attend events organised by us and at schools or clubs or engage on our website.
+We are committed to protecting the privacy of the young people who volunteer, fundraise, attend events organised by us and at schools or clubs or engage on our website.
 Where appropriate we will ask and obtain the consent of a parent or guardian.

 10. Photography and filming

-SDR welcomes the general public to its site for a variety of activities such as but not limited to volunteering, adoptions, and fundraising events.
+Stokenchurch Dog Rescue CIO welcomes the general public to its site for a variety of activities such as but not limited to volunteering, adoptions, and fundraising events.
 We, or our authorised service providers, or any commercial partners we engage may photograph or film participants, volunteers and spectators attending or taking part in its work, events and activities and use such footage or photographs.

 No personal details (including names) of any under 16-year-old participants will be used in any publicity materials without the written consent of their parent or legal guardian, but we may use images where children, young adults or person’s at risk are incidentally included (for example, images of family groupings at our dog shows).

-We do this in order to promote and publicise the charity, it work and/or events, typically for the purpose of fundraising including, but not limited to advertising, marketing material, social media, and other media that may be made available to the public.
+We do this in order to promote and publicise the charity, its work and/or events, typically for the purpose of fundraising including, but not limited to advertising, marketing material, social media, and other media that may be made available to the public.
 It also enables our service providers to publicise their involvement and/or association with the event.

 11. Your Rights